-SaaS tools, like MonkeyLearn, can automatically analyze thousands of surveys – and all manner of customer feedback, so you don’t have to spend dozens (or hundreds) of hours on manual survey analysis.
-Just four steps to getting real, actionable insights from your open-ended questions:
+Text analysis tools, like MonkeyLearn, can automatically analyze thousands of surveys – and all manner of customer feedback, so you don’t have to spend dozens (or hundreds) of hours on manual survey analysis.

 Online survey tools, like SurveyMonkey, Typeform, and Google Forms simplify the process of creating and sending open-ended surveys.
 They offer easy-to-use templates, so you can customize your surveys with just a few clicks.

 With online survey tools, you can output your customer feedback data to a CSV or Excel file to set it up for automated analysis.
-From there, you just need to do a little data cleaning, so that machines can process it.
+From there, you just need to do some data cleaning, so that machines can process it.

 Or, you can use Monkeylearn’s integrations with Zapier, Zendesk, and Google Sheets.
 Once you’ve connected MonkeyLearn to your data, you’ll need to choose the type of analysis you want to perform: